David Hockney (British, b. 1937) Caribbean Tea Time

 Caribbean Tea Time, from the series Moving Focus, 1985-87, edition of 36 plus proofs, published by Tyler Graphics, Ltd., Mount Kisco, New York (MCA Tokyo, 288).
 Numbered and signed "AP VII/X David Hockney" in pencil on right-most panel l.c.
-Color lithograph with hand-coloring, and collage on eight sheets of TGL handmade paper, assembled together in a four-panel, folding, contoured, lacquered, and hand-painted wood floor screen, with four screenprinted plastic panels, all designed by the artist, full size 86 x 136 in.
+Color lithograph with hand-coloring and collage on eight sheets of TGL handmade paper, assembled together in a four-panel, folding, contoured, lacquered, and hand-painted wood floor screen, with four screenprinted plastic panels on the reverse, all designed by the artist, full size 86 x 136 in.
 (218.4 x 345.5 cm).

 Condition: Deckled edges and floated as originally presented by the artist, areas of cracking/loss to frame, several rubs to Plexiglas, screenprinted panels somewhat yellowed.

 N.B.
 Hockney is a virtual jack-of-all-trades, embracing both traditional and newer media - from acrylic paint to PhotoShop - and working as a painter, print-maker, photographer, and even a set designer.
 He is considered one of Britain's most dominant Pop artists, although it is a categorization that he dislikes.

 From 1984 through 1987 Hockney created the series Moving Focus.
 What makes this series of twenty-nine prints unusual is the seeming disconnect of the subjects of the works.
 They include interior views, portraits, and still lifes, and vary wildly in size.
 The title of the series discloses the unifying principal: each plays with the depiction of space and the potential for multiple points of view.
 The series has been described as "Hockney's dialogue with Picasso."